azartpay/azart-trade/readme.md

 ```

-*If coin is not supported encryption (like ZerroCash and it forks) then coin could not be added to the OpenTrade*
+*If coin is not supported encryption (like ZerroCash and it forks) then coin could not be added to the Azart Trade*

 When coin daemons will be configured and started